Pep&Co: Retail strategy

 The retailer expanded rapidly during 2016, particularly in locations where similar rival Primark had no presence, with Pep&Co's managing director Adrian Mountford suggesting that they are the only retailer which competes directly with Primark on price.
 Other outlets have been opened within existing Poundland stores, particularly larger stores where space has allowed, further aiding the rapid progression at a faster rate than opening individual stores would.
 Many of the retailer's newly opened stores have been in smaller towns, where lower rent costs help ensure their pricing model is sustainable; this has been feasible largely due to bigger supermarket chains opening smaller store formats in town centres, drawing customers to those areas and creating a greater footfall.
 Stores are typically designed to be minimalist in aesthetics, with their Kings Heath store having a minimal roof and bare floor, which the retailer claims allows them to cut costs which can then be passed on to the consumer.

 The impact of a weakened exchange rate throughout 2016-2017 had an effect on Pep&Co, with proposals to increase prices on loss-leading T-shirts with a sell price of £1, initially conceived a marketing tool to draw in customers.
-Whilst some of the impact of a weakening currency had been offset by higher sales and subsequentially higher supplier orders, it is still not enough to fully absorb the higher import costs.
+Whilst some of the impact of a weakening currency had been offset by higher sales and subsequently higher supplier orders, it is still not enough to fully absorb the higher import costs.

 The clothing retailer uses social media as a means to market and compete with its rivals, with one particular case in February 2018 involving Primark, whereby the retailers were embroiled in a light-hearted battle regarding the price of their jeans offering; Primark had reacted to a statement from Pep&Co that the latter's jeans price were lower, which made Primark publicly lower their own price in return.